Does your toddler refuse to listen, or does the opposite of what you say? Learn how to deal with a defiant 2 year old and avoid these 7 huge mistakes.

 Except we have it all backwards.

 I’ve since learned that parenting isn’t really about the kids.
 It’s about us, the parents.
-It’s almost silly to think we can do certain things in order to control the outcome, AKA our kids.
+It’s almost silly to think we can do certain things to control them or the outcome.

-Instead of trying to control your child, focus on what you can control: yourself and your home environment.
+Instead of trying to control him, focus on what you can control: yourself and your home environment.

 Switch the focus away from your child—someone who, deep down, you can’t control—and toward yourself and your home.